Catrin Finch & Seckou Keita

 Outside academia, Angie has many interests: walking, travelling, music, the theatre and cinema and many sports, especially cricket!

-He lives near Vancouver, on unceded Coast Salish Territory, and teaches at Simon Fraser University.
+He lives near Vancouver, on unceded Coast Salish Territory, and teaches poetry and poetics at Simon Fraser University.

 Jonathan Wittenberg was born in Glasgow in 1957, to a family of German Jewish origin with rabbinic ancestors on both sides.